Anthrocon/www/content/Venue/hotel/index.md

 ### Embassy Suites Hotel Downtown Pittsburgh

-Experience the distinctive ambiance of our Embassy Suites by Hilton Pittsburgh Downtown hotel situated on the top floors of the historic Henry W. Oliver building. **NOTE: This hotel has a minimum check-in age of 21 years old**.
+Experience the distinctive ambiance of our Embassy Suites by Hilton Pittsburgh Downtown hotel situated on the top floors of the historic Henry W. Oliver building.

+**NOTE: This hotel has a minimum check-in age of 21 years old.**

 **1 King Bed or 2 Queen Bed Parlor Suites:** $202/night for 2 guests (increases by $15 for each additional guest up to 4)